Mortgage 101 in 7 Paragraphs

 Amortization is simply the length of time you pay your mortgage back over.
-Typically, this is 25 years although if you have at least 20% down, there are still a few 30 year options available.
+Typically, this is 25 years although if you have at least 20% down, there are still a few 30 year options available if you live in the home and slightly more above a $500k price.
 Your amortization is then split into separate smaller periods of time called the mortgage term.

 Term is a period of time you agree to work with a particular lender and interest rate.
 For example, you might start with a 5 year term.
 At the end of the term, the mortgage is now up for renewal.
 At renewal, you start a new term at whatever rates exist at that point in time.
 It can be with the same lender or a different lender.
 Terms can be 1, 2, 3, 4, 5, 7 or 10 years.
 5 year terms are by far the most common.
 One of the key agreements for a term is interest rate.